 Animals for body parts

 Some animals are bred and killed for their body parts.
-In these cases, the animals weren’t used for experiments while they were alive.
+In these cases, the animal isn’t used for experiments while he was alive.
 They are just killed and the body part that is needed for an experiment (organs, tissue, fluids) are taken.
-The EU doesn’t include these animals in its calculation of the number of animals used in animal testing or in most other documents related to animal testing.
+The EU doesn’t include these animals in its calculation of the number of individuals used in animal testing or in most other documents related to animal testing.
 In the Netherlands, however, these animals are included and they make up about 10 percent of the animals used for experiments.
 As many countries don’t see these animals as part of animal testing, the number of animals worldwide used for experiments could be a lot higher when including those killed before the beginning of the experiment (both those used for their body parts and those bred for animal testing and killed and discarded because they weren’t needed).